inspec/inspec-aws/docs-chef-io/content/aws_vpc_endpoint.md

 Ensure that a VPC Endpoint exists.

-    # Find a VPC Endpoint by ID
+Find a VPC Endpoint by ID:

 ```ruby
 describe aws_vpc_endpoint('vpce-12345678987654321') do